Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 ![Expand Off Opaque](./media/tzsh_softkey_expand_off_opaque.png)
 If you set the opacity state to transparent, the background changes to 32-bit colored transparent window as follows:
 ![Expand Off Transparent](./media/tzsh_softkey_expand_off_transparent.png)

-> **Note**
->
-> Each state can present itself differently depending on the implementation of the Softkey service.
-> However, the preceding example does not represent all the Softkey service window.

 ## Prerequisites